5random/neu/README.md

 bash setup.sh full
 ```

 Follow the prompts.
 The script installs the required system packages, micromamba, the Python environment, configures the Pi, writes the application settings, and enables the service.
+Enter IP-Adress for Proxy HTTPS.

 ## Usage